 Each pupil’s progress is monitored by a Tutor and the Housemaster or Housemistress – there are regular reviews of academic progress, in addition to pastoral reports.

 At all stages of a pupil’s career the Housemaster/Housemistress and Tutor are in regular contact with parents.
-Parent–teacher meetings take place annually for all year groups, and additional discussions are held regarding GCSE and A Level options and higher education.
+Parent–teacher meetings take place annually for all year groups, and additional discussions are held regarding GCSE and A level options and higher education.

 The School’s expansive Higher Education and Careers programme, overseen by professional advisers and staff, ensures that pupils know the full range of opportunities available to them after they complete their secondary education.
 Parents and pupils may call on the School’s Higher Education and Careers advisers alongside additional professional services.
 Visiting speakers from universities and careers are featured throughout the year, and the School offers advice on GAP year planning.

 Beyond the curriculum.
 As part of the School’s enrichment programme, Uppinghamians get involved in an extensive range of additional pastimes and hobbies, based on the values of Be Inspired, Thrive, Make An Impact.
 The UPP&Out programme runs on Friday afternoons, and is central to developing courageous, curious, compassionate, adaptable and passionate young people.
 UPP&Out activities include Combined Cadet Forces (CCF), the Duke of Edinburgh’s Award, Community Service, specialised Scholars Programmes and UppSkill – where pupils have the opportunity to learn new skills and challenge themselves.
+This year, the School has introduced its new entrepreneurship programme, StartUPP, which take pupils through the steps of what it takes to become an entrepreneur, giving them the opportunity to develop their own business idea with support from staff and OU mentors before pitching it to an expert panel at the end of the academic year.

 Music.
 Uppingham has always had a very distinguished reputation for music, being the first school to include music on its curriculum for all pupils.
 More than 50% of pupils learn an instrument, and a busy programme of weekly public recitals, house and year group concerts, and performances in the UK and abroad offer pupils of all abilities regular chances to perform.
 Pupils receive conservatoire-style tuition at the school for a faculty comprised of nine full-time staff and more than 45 visiting music teachers, including current professors at the Royal College of Music, The Guildhall School of Music and Drama, and the Royal Birmingham Conservatoire of Music.